makhortheeight/rowland-quantsec/README.md

 Multiqc report generated after trimming is completed.

-All trimmed files are concatenated into one file using concatenate.sh--> this is necessary before alignment.

-Concatenated files are aligned to human genome using a STAR command.
+Files are aligned to human genome using a STAR command.

 BAM files are then indexed using a samtools command.